Last Updated on October 14, 2023 by Timothy Byron Smith

 First figure out the difference between the heating issues.
 Are all your coffees coming out cold or are they just not as hot as they used to be?
 In the case of the latter, the solution is our good old descaling.

 Accumulation of sediment and coffee residue can cause heating problems.
 So, descaling a couple of times can clear up the machine and give it ample time to heat up.
 However, if the issue is the former where the coffee just doesn’t heat up then the problem is likely with the thermoblock or the thermostat.

 You will probably have to get these parts replaced or looked up by an expert.

 5. No Coffee or Too Much Coffee Being Dispensed

 The extraction time for espresso is typically between 25 to 35 seconds.
 At this time the Nespresso machine should produce about 40 ml of coffee.
 However, if your machine is taking longer than 40 seconds or less than 20 or you’re getting differing volumes of coffee you might have mistakenly reprogrammed the machine.

 A likely cause of this can be pressing the stop button before the machine has completed its pouring cycle.
-Simply factory reset your Nespresso machine and you’ll be back to the original extraction timings and volumes.
+Simply factory reset Nespresso Vertuo machine and you’ll be back to the original extraction timings and volumes.